 Conversely, millions of sharks are killed every year, usually only for their fins.
 Now there is an additional threat to shark populations as conservationists warn that half a million sharks could be killed for a Covid-19 vaccine.

 We thought it timely to relook at the ways in which we humans keep ourselves safe from sharks and discuss who is really in more danger – humans or sharks, in this exclusive interview with Sydney Aquarium’s shark expert Rob Townsend.

 Do you think our current shark mitigation program is working?

-There are currently a number of strategies being used in an attempt to minimise shark interactions with people including shark nets, drum lines and electronic deterrents.
-Many of these methods actively seek to kill sharks of certain species to prevent them setting up “territories” in areas frequented by people.
+There are currently a number of strategies being used in an attempt to minimize shark interactions with people including shark nets, drum lines and electronic deterrents.
+Many of these methods actively seek to kill sharks of certain species to prevent them from setting up “territories” in areas frequented by people.

 Why do you think we have seen an increase in incidents (have we in fact seen an increase?)